WomensCodingCircle/jcc-app/README.md

 $ git rebase origin/master
 ```

-Reload the service for the app:
+Restart the service for the app:

 ```bash
 $ sudo systemctl restart jcc-app